 This unique four-year MD program emphasizes:

 Alumni report stellar preparation for externships and graduate medical education.
-Graduates of IU School of Medicine’s Gary campus successfully match among their top choices of competitive residencies.
+Graduates from IU School of Medicine’s Northwest-Gary campus successfully match among their top choices of competitive residencies.

 Apply to the Urban Medicine Program

-Applicants are considered for the traditional MD program and the urban medicine program simultaneously and interview with members of both urban and traditional admission committees.
-Interested students must complete an AMCAS application and submit a separate request for Urban Medicine track consideration.
+Applicants are considered for the traditional MD and Urban Medicine programs simultaneously.
+Members from both Admissions Committees interview Urban Medicine applicants.
+All applicants must complete an AMCAS application and submit a separate request for the Urban Medicine Program.

 Urban Medicine Program Goals

-The Urban Medicine Program integrates basic and clinical sciences with a focus on urban medicine and medically underserved communities by focusing on social determinants of health and elevating diversity, equity and inclusion work.
-This unique focus for the MD program seeks to have students:
+The Urban Medicine Program integrates basic and clinical sciences with a focus on urban medicine and medically underserved communities by focusing on social determinants of health and elevating diversity, equity, and inclusion work.
+The unique focus of the program seeks to have students:

-Demonstrate social determinants of health knowledge, attitude and skills working in the context of urban medicine and with underserved patient populations
+- Demonstrate knowledge in the areas of social determinants of health, attitude and skills working in the context of urban medicine and with underserved patient populations.

-Demonstrate skill development across the Undergraduate Medical Education (UME) continuum working toward a culturally competent practitioner
+- Demonstrate skill development across the Undergraduate Medical Education (UME) continuum, working toward becoming a culturally competent practitioner.

-Demonstrate skills in collaborating with interdisciplinary teams in an urban health setting.
+- Demonstrate skills in collaborating with interdisciplinary teams in urban health settings.

 The program also aims to increase the number of IU School of Medicine graduates who enter medical practice in an urban setting and medically underserved communities in all specialties.